Ted-V/portfolio/README.md

 <a href="https://github.com/Ted-V/portfolio/blob/main/resources/Ubuntu%20VM%20Guide/ubuntu_vm_installation_guide.md"><img src="resources/thumbnails/ubuntu_virtualbox_graphic.png" style="box-shadow: 1px 1px 1px 1px grey;"/></a>

-**Background:** Virtual machines fascinate me.
-Early on in my programming education I was advised to set up a virtual machine where I would do all of my coding work.
+**Background:** Early on in my programming education I was advised to work on my coding projects inside of a virtual machine.
 I thought it was neat to have a separate workspace where I could toy around with Linux and not worry so much about breaking my computer.
-As an aspiring technical writer, I wrote this guide to gain experience working with Markdown and Snag It.
-The guide is intended to help someone quickly set up a virtual machine without getting bogged down in configuration.
+I also remember being confused about how to set up the virtual machine.
+This guide is intended to help someone quickly set up a virtual machine without getting bogged down in configuration.
+Writing this guide gave me experience working with Markdown and Snag It.

 # Summary Report: Test Session on IBM.com